kluctl/www-kluctl.io/content/en/blog/2023-09-12-introducing-the-kluctl-webui.md

 #### Perform some changes

 Now let's change something and re-deploy it.
-Use your favorite IDE/editor to perform whatever modification you like.
+Use your favourite IDE/editor to perform whatever modification you like.
 As an alternative, simply run the following commands to do some `yq` (which must be [installed](https://github.com/mikefarah/yq#install)) magic:

 ```